Aaron Schock: 2012

 For 2012, it appeared that Schock would face Darrel Miller in the Republican primary, but Miller was removed from the ballot in February 2012 due to problems with his petition signatures.
 In the general election, Schock faced Democrat Steve Waterworth.
 Redistricting made Schock's district much safer.
 Most of the more Democratic portions of Peoria were cut out, replaced with Republican-leaning Quincy and Bloomington.
 On paper, the new 18th was now the second-most Republican district in Illinois; had the district existed in 2008, John McCain would have carried it with 60.7 percent of the vote.
 By comparison, McCain had carried the old 18th with just over 50 percent of the vote.

 In April 2012, watchdog groups filed a complaint with the Federal Election Commission, claiming that Schock violated federal campaign rules when he solicited a $25,000 donation from House Majority Leader Eric Cantor for use in a Republican primary.
 Schock's campaign stated that it believed the FEC would dismiss the complaint after review.
 In December 2012, the House Committee on Ethics confirmed that the same matter had been referred to it by the Office of Congressional Ethics.
-In February 2013, the Office of Congressional Ethics' report was publicly released, which stated, "there is substantial reason to believe that Rep. Schock violated federal law, House rules and standards of conduct."
-At the time of the release, Schock's communications director released a statement saying: "The release by the Ethics Committee of this report from the Office of Congressional Ethics (OCE) is just one more step in the long process of adjudicating ethics complaints that can be submitted by anyone for any reason...We remain firmly convinced that Congressman Schock will be exonerated when the Ethics Committee examines the complaint and in due course resolves this matter."
+In February 2013, the Office of Congressional Ethics' report was publicly released, which stated there was "substantial reason to believe that Rep. Schock violated federal law, House rules and standards of conduct."
+At the time of the release, Schock's communications director released a statement saying: "The release by the Ethics Committee of this report from the Office of Congressional Ethics (OCE) is just one more step in the long process of adjudicating ethics complaints that can be submitted by anyone for any reason.
+We remain firmly convinced that Congressman Schock will be exonerated when the Ethics Committee examines the complaint and in due course resolves this matter."

 Questions have also been raised about a real estate transaction that occurred the month before the 2012 elections.
 Schock sold his Peoria home to a major Republican donor, who was also one of his campaign supporters, for a price that appeared to far exceed its then market value, and reported as three times its worth.
 This led to another ethics complaint being filed against Schock by the group Citizens for Responsibility and Ethics in Washington.

 Schock was endorsed by the editorial board of The State Journal-Register, who wrote that Schock "has grown in his two terms in the House, building expertise on budget, trade, transportation and agriculture issues and reaching across the aisle at times to build a solid record."
 Schock was also endorsed by the Journal Star and the Chicago Tribune.

-Schock defeated Waterworth to win reelection on November 6, 2012, winning 74% of the vote.
+Schock defeated Waterworth to win reelection in 2012, winning 74% of the vote.